instituciones-abiertas/anonimizacion-texto-libre/README.md

 - If you anonymize text from a csv file, the file will be named like the original file but adding `_anonimizado` at the end.

 ## `evaluate_efficiency()`
 Use this function when you want to compare the anonymization made by the model against expected annotations.
 In order to achieve that, yoiu should provide a text file to be anonymized (txt) and a field with the corresponding annotations (json).
+You can find a JSON file example for annotations in the folder `data` => `annotations_example_eval_efficiency.json`.

 ### Parameters
 - `origin_path`: Path to the file to be anonymized on the way to evaluate efficiency.